LeCadavrExquis/Dokumed/PROJECT_app.md

 -   Coroutines for asynchronous operations.
 -   **SharedPreferences used to store onboarding completion status.**
 -   **PinViewModel manages PIN setup status (persisted, likely via SharedPreferences) and provides it to the UI.**
 -   Navigation handled by Jetpack Navigation Compose.
+All navigation routes are centralized in `navigation/Routes.kt`.